 Please note: you will not routinely be asked to provide your CPD record or evidence when making any of your CPD statements.
-We will request this from you if you have not met the requirements of the scheme, if you have failed to make one of your statements, or if you are selected as part of a random sample for audit to check that requirements are being met.
-For more information on the sampling see section 14.
+We will request this from you if you have not met the requirements of the scheme, if you have failed to make one of your statements, or if you are randomly selected as part of our regular sampling to check that requirements are being met.
+For more information on the sampling see section 15.

-Your cycle period
+10 Your cycle period

 The start of your CPD cycle depends on the date you first registered with the GDC.
 Your CPD cycle is always five years long.
 The tables below are for information only, to tell you which CPD cycle you are in, depending on the year you joined the register.
-You can also log onto eGDC to check your cycle dates.
+You can also log onto eGDC to check what your cycle is.